SNVSCU2B August 2024 – August 2025 LM5137-Q1

 Pulse Frequency Modulation and Synchronization (PFM/SYNC)

-A synchronous buck regulator implemented with a low-side synchronous MOSFET rather than a diode has the capability to sink negative current from the output during light load, output overvoltage, and prebias startup conditions.
+A synchronous buck regulator implemented with a low-side MOSFET rather than a diode has the capability to sink negative current from the output during light load, output overvoltage, and prebias start-up conditions.
 The LM5137-Q1 provides a diode emulation feature that can be enabled to prevent reverse (drain-to-source) current flow in the low-side MOSFET.
 When configured for diode emulation mode, the low-side MOSFET is switched off when reverse current flow is detected by sensing the SW voltage using a zero-cross comparator.
 The benefit of this configuration is lower power loss during light-load conditions.
 The disadvantage of diode emulation mode is slower light-load transient response.

 Use the PFM/SYNC pin to configure diode emulation.
 To enable diode emulation and thus achieve high efficiency at light loads, connect PFM/SYNC to VDDA.
 If FPWM with continuous conduction mode (CCM) operation is preferred, tie PFM/SYNC to AGND.
-Note that diode emulation is automatically engaged to prevent reverse current flow during a prebiased startup.
-A gradual change from DCM to CCM operation provides monotonic startup performance.
+Note that diode emulation is automatically engaged to prevent reverse current flow during a prebiased start-up.
+A gradual change from DCM to CCM operation provides monotonic start-up performance.